RoboMME/robomme_benchmark/readme.md

 ## 🧠 Model Training

+### MME-VLA-Suite

-The [MME Policy Learning](https://github.com/RoboMME/robomme_policy_learning) repo provides MME-VLA-Suite model training and evaluation.
-Please check it out.
+The [MME Policy Learning](https://github.com/RoboMME/robomme_policy_learning) repo provides MME-VLA model training and evaluation used in our paper.
+It contains different memory-aguemnetd VLA models built on [pi05]() and our implementation of [MemER](https://jen-pan.github.io/memer/).

+### Other Prior Methods
+#### MemoryVLA
+The [RoboMME_MemoryVLA](https://github.com/RoboMME/MemoryVLA) repo provides our implementation adapt from the [MemoryVLA](https://github.com/shihao1895/MemoryVLA) repo.

+#### SAM2Act+
+The [RoboMME_SAM2Act+](https://github.com/RoboMME/SAM2Act) repo provides our implementation adapt from the [SAM2Act](https://github.com/sam2act/sam2act) repo.

+#### Diffusion Policy
+The [RoboMME_SAM2Act+](https://github.com/RoboMME/DiffusionPolicy) repo provides our implementation adapt from the [diffusion_policy](https://github.com/real-stanford/diffusion_policy) repo.

+## TODO List
+[] Release data generation scripts.
+[] Release point clound reconstruciton script.
-> **Note:** Currently, environment spawning is set up only for imitation learning.
+[] Currently, environment spawning is set up only for imitation learning.
 We are working on extending it to support more general parallel environments for reinforcement learning in the future.

-## TODO List
-[] Release data generation scripts
-[] Release point clound reconstruciton script
-[]

 ## 🔧 Troubleshooting